Nespresso Coffee Machines

 4. Operating Buttons

-Nespresso machines have a very simple interface with only a few buttons.
-Vertuoline Nespresso machines have only one button; they can detect the type of capsules and adjusts the brewing parameters according to it.
+Nespresso machines have a very simple interface with only a few buttons to select the volume of the drink.
+Vertuoline Nespresso machines have only one button; they can detect the type of capsules and adjust the brewing parameters according to it.

 5. Drip Tray